Other Water-Related Organizations

 • Water for Children Africa (US).
 Site describes safe drinking water and cottage industry development, as well as volunteer opportunities.
 One theme is development of cultural bridges between American and African communities.

-• Water for Life (US) Provides well construction references.
+• Water for Life (US).
+Provides well construction references.

 • Well Spring Africa (US).
 Promotes water well drilling with a 3000-year old technology, the hand-powered percussion drill.
-Book and video are available at low cost.

-Environmental and Development Sites
+Environmental Development

 Companies Supporting Overseas Water